Produced by TheMediaDesk, ©2021, updated 2025

 "For what shall it profit a man, if he shall gaine the whole world, and lose his owne soule?"
 (1611)

-So the term here is not simply a 'sex worker' from Babylon, it could mean... well, a Washington Politician.
-And when you read the rest of the section with that in mind, and then on to 'her reward' that makes more sense.
+So the term here is not simply a 'sex worker' from old Babylon, it could mean... well, to us, a Washington Politician.
+And when you read the rest of the section with that in mind, and then later on to 'her reward' that makes more sense.

 The earlier translators probably knew this... so why did they put it the way they did?
-We'll answer that later.
+We'll answer that later, hang on.

 End time out